guckstift/crispy/docs/crispy-0.5.md

 All operators have left-to-right associativity and are also evaluated from left to right.

-All operands can be an integers, booleans or even `null`. `null` is interpreted as `0`, `true` as `1` and `false` as `0`.
+All operands can be integers, booleans or even `null`. `null` is interpreted as `0`, `true` as `1` and `false` as `0`.

 A call expression is just like a call statement but evaluated to its return